epfl-dlab/property-inference-attacks/README.md

 ## Running an experiment

 To run a simple experiment, please simply use the provided `run.py`.
-It accepts the following arguments:
- * `-RC config.json` to specify a config file
- * `-O out.json` to specify an output file for results
+You can change any experiment parameter with the help of the yaml config files, inside the `config` folder.

 ## Framework usage